giampaolo/psutil/docs/glossary.rst

       ``IOPRIO_CLASS_RT`` (real-time), ``IOPRIO_CLASS_BE`` (best-effort,
       the default), and ``IOPRIO_CLASS_IDLE``.
 See
       :meth:`Process.ionice`.

+   logical CPU
+      A CPU as seen by the operating system scheduler.
+On systems with *hyper-threading* each physical core exposes two logical CPUs, so a 4-core hyper-threaded chip has 8 logical CPUs.
+This is the count returned by :func:`cpu_count` (the default) and the number of entries returned by ``cpu_percent(percpu=True)``.
+See also
+      :term:`physical CPU`.

    load average
       Three floating-point values representing the average number of